 Tumour-related fatigue cannot:

 Unsurprisingly, this often leads to a lot of additional stress, which in turn causes increased levels of fatigue.
 This vicious cycle can profoundly affect your personal, social and working life, resulting in:

 You are unlikely to experience all of these, but common symptoms include:

 The exact cause of fatigue is not known, but there are several things that could contribute to it:

-Treatments can affect your taste, appetite or digestion, making it difficult to eat the amount or variety of food needed to aid your recovery.
+Treatments can affect your taste, appetite or digestion, making it difficult to eat the balanced diet needed to aid your recovery.
 If you are taking in less calories than you burn, it can leave you feeling very tired.

 Dehydration (not enough fluids in your body) can be caused by being sick (vomiting) or not drinking or eating enough.
 Dehydration causes a change in salts and minerals in the body called electrolytes, which are important in controlling fluid balance.
 This can make you feel tired.